aerrata/journal/src/content/posts/setting-up-dotfiles.md

 draft: false
 ---

-Easily track and synchronize your machine's configuration files (dotfiles) using Git
+Easily track and synchronize your machine's config files (dotfiles) using Git

 ### **Prerequisites**